ksanjeevan/dourflow/README.md

 ##### *conf*
-Pass a config.json file that looks like this:
+Pass a config.json file that looks like this (minus the comments!):

 ```
 {